zfkdnop/svelte-tailwind3/README.md

 ## Get started

-To develop/extend this project, don't forget to install the dependencies using:
+To develop/extend this project, don't forget to install the dependencies first:
 ```bash
 npm install
 ```